piegope/doc/docs/en/server/overview/what-is-server.md

 With the {{ en.DWL }} browser extension, credentials can be automatically submitted when connecting to a website.
 		</td>
 		<td>
 Access vaulted resources using our client applications which communicate with {{ en.DVLS }} web services.
 A local installation of a client application such as {{ en.RDM }} is required to manage the data source and its resources.
-Note that we offer Windows, macOS, Android and iOS editions.
+Note that we offer Windows, {{ en.MAC }}, Android and iOS editions.

 Use any type of entry, manage all aspects of the data source and monitor user activity all in the same application.
 		</td>